zhanghaoyu9931/KuafuPrimer/README.md

    4. pip install -r requirements_pip.txt (or conda install --yes --file requirements_conda.txt)
    ```

    Notably, we have used torch==1.12.0+cu113 for testing.
-Please refer to the [PyTorch oficial website](https://pytorch.org/get-started/previous-versions/) to choose the appropriate CUDA version or CPU version for installation.
+Please refer to the [PyTorch official website](https://pytorch.org/get-started/previous-versions/) to choose the appropriate CUDA version or CPU version for installation.

 ###### Dependencies